Lymecycline for Acne

 Lymecycline is also used to treat other types of infection including chest infections, like pneumonia, nose or sinus infections, and infections in the mouth.

 When it is used to treat acne, lymecycline is prescribed with another type of treatment called a ‘topical’ treatment.
-This is a type of medication you rub onto the skin that is affected by acne.
-Lymecycline is usually prescribed alongside either Epiduo or Differin.
+This is a type of medication you rub onto the skin that is affected by acne. lymecycline is usually prescribed alongside either Epiduo or Differin.

 What is Epiduo?